-If the pupil is a Child We Care For (previously called Looked After Children) or if they have a social worker, the school will work with the LA to arrange AP from the first day following the suspension or permanent exclusion.
+If the pupil is a looked after child/child we care for (LAC/CWCF) or if they have a social worker, the school will work with the LA to arrange AP from the first day following the suspension or permanent exclusion.
 Where this isn't possible, the school will take reasonable steps to set and mark work for the pupil, including the use of online pathways.

-5.2 The Governing Board
+5.2.
+The Governing Board